dips-21/my_practice/src/DataStructure.README.md

 HashSet contains only key value.
 In HashSet, we store objects.
 It does not allow duplicate values.
 HashSet uses the add() method to add elements in the HashSet. it internally uses Hashmap.in that case it has static dummy final object as a value.
-It is used when we need to maintain the uniqueness of data.
+It is used when we need to maintain the uniqueness of data. eg.findDuplicateCharactersInWord arrays.DuplicateLettersInWordTest